Preparing .NET Interview - Part 1 (Framework)

 CLR, which works as an application virtual machine, provides various services such as memory management, security, exception handling, type safety, thread management, etc.

-Question 2: What is IL?
-Can we convert back IL code to source code?
+Question 2.
+What is IL?
+Can we convert back IL code back to the source code?

+Answer.
 IL, or Intermediate Language, is also known as MSIL (Microsoft Intermediate Language).
-The .NET Framework comes with compilers of all .NET supported languages.
+The .NET Framework comes with compilers of all.
+NET-supported languages.
 When we compile the source code, it gets converted into IL.
 The IL code is common for all programming languages.

 IL is then converted to machine or native code by a Just-In-Time (JIT) compiler.